Indoor Water Saving Tips

 Efficient water use can save you money on water & utility bills, and reduce the costs for sewer and septic services.
 Use the following household tips in the bathroom, kitchen and laundry to help protect the environment and save your family money!

 - Check toilets for leaks.
-Use food coloring or a leak detection tablet in the toilet tank.
+Running toilets can waste up to 1,000 gallons of water per month!
+The City of Milton offers FREE leak detection dye tablets to City Utility customers or you can use food coloring in the toilet tank.
 If color appears in the bowl without flushing, there is a leak that requires immediate attention.

 - Each flush wastes water.
 Don’t use the toilet as a wastebasket.